Koredotcom/docs/docs/gale/agents/agents-flows/manage-flow-nodes.md

 !!! note

-    You right-click anywhere on the canvas and can perform some other actions on the canvas such as Changing the background color of the canvas, Show /Hide UI, and Show /Hide Grid by.
+    You can right-click anywhere on the canvas and perform some other actions on the canvas such as Changing the background color of the canvas, Show/Hide UI, and Show/Hide Grid by.

 ### Connect nodes